Microcredentials Student FAQ

 Yes, as long as you take the courses for college credit.
 Our Microcredentials were designed to transition seamlessly into a degree program at Miami University Regionals.
 Check out our degree page for more information.

-Are these the same classes that Miami University students take?
+Are These the Same Classes that Miami University Students Take?

 Yes!
 There will be other Miami University students in your class with you, so you can build a network of support throughout your classes while also earning college credit.

-Miami University Regionals is a pioneer of online education, meaning our faculty have been doing this for a while.
+Miami University Regionals is a pioneer of online education, meaning our faculty has been doing this for a while.
 Your online courses will be set up through our learning platform, Canvas, and available for you to work on whenever and wherever you have time.

 Courses typically have assignments, discussion boards, or quizzes that are due every week or every two weeks to keep you on track for success.
 At the start of the term, you will receive the syllabus for your course, giving you a blueprint of what to expect throughout the semester.
 If you get stuck or don’t know what something means, we offer the following student resources: